 Knowing the properties of molecular surfaces is vitally important to understanding any process that depends on one molecule remaining in physical contact with another.
 Catalysis is one example, but one of the main interests at the present time is biological signalling, in which a relatively small molecule binds to or "docks" with a receptor site on a much larger one, often a protein.
 Sophisticated molecular modeling software such as was used to produce these images is now a major tool in many areas of research biology.

 [Images: left, right ]

 Visualizing very large molecules such as carbohydrates and proteins that may contain tens of thousands of atoms presents obvious problems.
-The usual technique is to simplify the major parts of the molecule, representing major kinds of extended structural units by shapes such as ribbons or tubes which are twisted or bent to approximate their conformations.
+The usual technique is to simplify parts of the molecule, representing major kinds of extended structural units by shapes such as ribbons or tubes which are twisted or bent to approximate their conformations.
 These are then gathered to reveal the geometrical relations of the various units within the overall structure.
 Individual atoms, if shown at all, are restricted to those of special interest.

 A cytochrome heme-binding protein composed of five peptide helices (gold and blue).
 A heme molecule lodged in its binding site is shown in green, with the central Fe(II) ion in white.
 Cytochromes are essential elements of respiratory electron transfer. [source]

 This worm-like creature is as evil as it looks; it is a highly nuanced rendering of the enzyme pectate lyase that is involved in the rotting of plant tissue. [source]

 Some of these images can stand as artistic creations in their own right.
 This seems to be especially true of those that render special aspects of molecular surfaces; the two on the left below could well be mistaken for paintings by Jean Miró and Salvador Dalí, respectively.